 - Overseeing financial performance of the school and making sure money is well spent.

 The work of the Teaching and Learning Committee covers the curriculum, teaching and learning, performance data, SEND, children's attendance and safeguarding.
 The Chair of this committee is Mike Waterson.

-Governors also take on Lead roles and visit the school regularly to focus on that area and report back to the relevant committee.
-The current governors have taken on roles in Safeguarding, SEND, Early Years, Pupil Premium pupils, Communications, and Buildings and Premises.
+Governors in lead roles visit the school regularly to focus on that area and report back to the relevant committee.
+The current governors have taken on roles in Safeguarding, SEND, Early Years, Pupil Premium pupils, and Premises and Health and Safety.

 The governors also have a role in making decisions about disciplinary issues, pupil exclusions, staffing matters and grievances.
 This is done in the First Committee which only meets if necessary.
 If there is an appeal against the decision of the First Committee, then this would be heard by the Appeals Committee.
 Decisions about Pay are made by the Pay Committee.